Orchestrated Robust Controller for Precision Control of Heavy-duty Hydraulic Manipulators: Modeling the Rigid body subsystem

-Exploiting VCP, closed chains in object 2 are decomposed into subsystems (shown in Fig. \ref{fig: object 2}) through open chains, such that the linear/angular velocities in the open kinematic chain $1j$ and $2j$ can be written as:
+Exploiting VCP, closed chains in object 2 are decomposed into subsystems (shown in Fig. \ref{fig:object2a}) through open chains, such that the spatial velocities in the open kinematic chain $1j$ and $2j$ can be written as:

-Considering Fig. \ref{fig: object 2}, linear/angular velocities at the driving VCP of the closed kinematic chains are:
+Considering Fig. \ref{fig:object2a}, spatial velocities at the driving VCP of the closed kinematic chains are:

-Note that, from Fig. \ref{fig: object 2}, we have:
+Note that, from Fig. \ref{fig:object2a}, we have: